eathanspark/azurebloblist/README.md

 - Azure Blob Container Name
 ## Agenda
 - We will create a powershel script to get list of all blob inside a azure blob container
-- we Will export all name and full path of eatch blob in a csv file
+- we will export all name and full path of eatch blob in a csv file

 ## Library Used
 - Powershell Az Module